 As a highly sought-after suburb of Melbourne, Hawthorn is renowned for its excellent schools, including some of the best private institutions in the country.
 Public transport is top-notch, with multiple tram lines and train stations providing easy access to the city centre.

-The main drawback is the high cost of property, making it less accessible for the average buyer.
+The main drawback is the high cost of property in Hawthorn, making it less accessible for the average buyer.
 Employment prospects are strong, particularly in the professional sectors.
-The suburb’s safety and healthcare services are commendable but have room for improvement.
+Hawthorn’s safety and healthcare services are commendable but have room for improvement.

 Hawthorn’s rich tapestry of culture, education, and community makes it ideal for professionals and families who value these aspects and are willing to invest in a higher cost of living.